Preetham-Adithya/Currency-Calci/README.md

 1. Push the code to a GitHub repository
 2. Go to **Settings → Pages**
 3. Set the source branch to `main` and folder to `/ (root)`
-4. Your site goes live at `https://<your-username>.github.io/<repo-name>/`
+4. Your site goes live at `https://preetham-adithya.github.io/Currency-Calci/`

-## Credits

-Exchange rate data provided by [Frankfurter](https://www.frankfurter.app/), which sources rates from the European Central Bank.

 ## License